 NOTE: The message example above does not show the content of the message body carrying the USSD message.

 Request-URI: in this example, the USSD message is *135#, and is represented as a dialstring.

-application/vnd.3gpp.ussd MIME body: USSD message.
+application/vnd.3gpp.ussd MIME body: consisting of the following hexadecimally encoded octets:

+- AA D8 AC 36 02 – which represents *135#